EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 **Atiras portal:**

-1. Go to the Atiras home page.
+1. Go to the Atiras portal home page.
 2. Click the menu labelled by your username at the top-right of the page.
 3. Select 'Settings'.
 4. Fill in the following fields: